Vardenafil (generic Levitra) tablets to treat erectile dysfunction available to buy online in 5mg, 10mg, and 20mg strengths.Start order

 Vardenafil is the active pharmaceutical ingredient in both products - both Levitra and vardenafil are regarded as medically the same.

 Vardenafil is sometimes called generic Levitra.
-Vardenafil has been sold under a product (patent) license - brand name Levitra from Bayer - since 2003.
+Vardenafil has been sold under a product (patent) license - brand name Levitra from Bayer - since 2003 (discontinued in 2023).
 In October 2018, the Levitra patent expired in the UK and other European countries.
-This means other drug manufacturers, such as Accord, can sell generic versions of Levitra, marketed as vardenafil, and prices have now reduced and are expected to fall further in coming weeks.
+This means other drug manufacturers, such as Accord, can sell generic versions of Levitra, marketed as vardenafil, and prices have now reduced.

 |Tablet type||4 tablets||8 tablets||16 tablets||24 tablets|